Visa Options For New Zealand

-You can apply for a Visitor Visa if you want to come to New Zealand as a tourist, visit family and friends, or study a short course.
+You can apply for a Visitor Visa if you want to go to New Zealand as a tourist, visit family and friends, or study a short course.
 You can stay up to nine months in New Zealand.
 You will need enough money to support yourself and everyone included in your application during your stay.
 You must show that you’re a genuine tourist or visitor and intend to leave New Zealand at the end of your stay and have enough money to live on while you’re in New Zealand or have an acceptable sponsor.
 You must have a ticket to leave New Zealand or be sponsored for the cost of your onward travel.

 Visa Waiver Programme